LCR-BCCRC/lcr-modules/docs/source/for_users.rst

    SAMPLES = op.load_samples("samples.tsv")
    SAMPLES["genome_build"] = "hg38"

-On the other hand, if your samples table is missing a required column that has different values for different samples, you can handle this one of two ways.
+On the other hand, if your sample table is missing a required column that has different values for different samples, you can handle this one of two ways.
 If you can derive the missing column from existing columns, you can use standard pandas_ syntax to fill in the missing column.
-Otherwise, you can always resort to manually adding the missing column in the samples table on disk.
+Otherwise, you can always resort to manually adding the missing column in the sample table on disk.
 The example below shows how the pandas_ syntax can be used to derive a ``tissue_status`` column by checking whether the ``sample_id`` column ends with the letter "T".

 .. code:: python